Self-Isolation

 Before-photo – fading

 This is my first attempt at restoring a photograph.
-The first left image is fading without restoration!
+The image on the left shows how badly it had faded.

 Hottest chillies in the world